altfatterz/altfatterz.github.io/pages/about.md

 Some fun facts about the setup of this blog:

 * Built with [Jekyll](http://jekyllrb.com)
-* Created on a Mac in Switzerland
 * Hosted for free on [GitHub Pages](https://github.com/altfatterz/altfatterz.github.io)
-* Designed and developed while listening to music like [Stairway to Heaven](https://soundcloud.com/boot-led-zeppelin/stairway-to-heaven)

 Have questions or suggestions? [ask me on Twitter](https://twitter.com/altfatterz).